The Cornerstone Academy

 The Cornerstone Academy (previously Carter Community School) is a co-educational secondary school located in Hamworthy, Poole, Dorset, England.
-The school serves the Hamworthy and Turlin Moor areas and pupils are taken mostly from Hamworthy and Turlin Moor Junior Schools.
+The school serves the Hamworthy and Turlin Moor areas and pupils are taken mostly from Hamworthy and Bayside Academy Junior Schools.

 History

 The school opened in 1946 as Herbert Carter Secondary School which was named after Alderman Herbert Carter of Carter's tiles which was based in Hamworthy.
-The school was the first secondary school to be built after the Second World War in Poole on open fields at the southern end of the Hamworthy peninsula.
-The school has wide corridors and large classrooms which tell of its reserve purpose which was to act as a hospital should war break out again.
+It was the first secondary school built after the Second World War in Poole, located on open fields at the southern end of the Hamworthy peninsula.The school has wide corridors and large classrooms which tell of its reserve purpose which was to act as a hospital should war break out again.

 The school was awarded Good in an Ofsted report in January 2017.